Riari/rick.me.uk/content/posts/the-meaning-of-practice/index.md

 +++
-title = "The Meaning of Practice" slug = "the-meaning-of-practice" summary = "Learning how to get better at learning." date = "2022-07-01" tags = ["contemplation"] image = "/images/post-headers/pixellated-code.png"
+title = "The Meaning of Practice" slug = "the-meaning-of-practice" description = "Learning how to get better at learning." date = "2022-07-01" tags = ["contemplation"] image = "/images/post-headers/pixellated-code.png"